coder/coder/docs/templates/index.md

 Template administrators can hide apps like the web-based Terminal or VS Code Desktop with the [`display_apps`](https://registry.terraform.io/providers/coder/coder/0.11.2/docs/resources/agent#display_apps) configuration in the [`coder_agent`](https://registry.terraform.io/providers/coder/coder/latest/docs/resources/agent) resource.
+For example, the following configuration block will hide all default Coder apps except the web terminal.

 ```hcl
   display_apps {